Alfresco/alfresco-helloworld-transformer/alfresco-helloworld-transformer-amp/README.md

 # Alfresco Hello World Transformer AMP

+> **WARNING: THIS SYTLE OF TRANSFORMER IS NO LONGER SUPPORTED FROM ACS 7.0 ONWARDS**

 ## Purpose
 This is an example Hello World transformer AMP used to demonstrate the legacy mechanism of adding custom Transformers or Renditions to alfresco-content-repository.
 However this is a bare-bones AMP, it has no